Robbery Suspect Arrested In San Jose After Stabbing, Leading Chaotic Chase In Stolen Car

 SAN JOSE (CBS SF) — San Jose Police arrested a suspected robber Thursday morning who stabbed a man, ran over a bicyclist and tried to escape in a stolen car before being arrested.

 Officers received reports of a burglary at the 1800 Block of Curtner Ave and arrived on scene around 5:48 a.m.
-There they discovered a male victim that the suspect stabbed after he refused to hand over his cell phone.READ MORE: COVID: Contra Costa To Ease Indoor Mask Rules In Some Fully Vaccinated Settings
+There they discovered a male victim that the suspect stabbed after he refused to hand over his cell phone.READ MORE: UPDATE: Reduced Offshore Winds Lead PG&E to Cancel PSPS Outages

-The suspect fled the scene in a vehicle that was abandoned, and the suspect continued to evade police by stealing a car near the 4900 Block of Almaden Ave.
+The suspect, later identified as Curtis McFarland, fled the scene in a vehicle that was abandoned, and the suspect continued to evade police by stealing a car near the 4900 Block of Almaden Ave.

+Suspect Curtis McFarland was arrested this morning and booked at Main Jail for drug possession, burglary, robbery, vehicle theft, assault with a deadly weapon, and attempted murder. pic.twitter.com/weQeBalURL

 After returning to the parking lot of the initial attempted robbery, the suspect then intentionally ran over a bicyclist.
-Both the cyclist and the stabbing victim were taken to nearby hospitals to be treated for non life-threatening injuries.READ MORE: UPDATE: Mom Accused Of Hosting Drunken Teen Sex Parties Suspected Of Throwing Similar Parties In Idaho
+Both the cyclist and the stabbing victim were taken to nearby hospitals to be treated for non life-threatening injuries.READ MORE: 4 Suspects Sought In Bay Point BB Gun Attacks

 Police finally located and arrested the suspect near Branham Lane and Jarvis Ave, where he had crashed into another car.
 The other driver did not incur any injuries.